Research by ING, Realo and CFP shows the financial impact of sustainable renovation in Belgium

 Is it worth it financially to renovate a house sustainably?

-A joint study conducted by ING, Realo and CFP Green Buildings offers illuminating insight into the financial benefits of sustainable renovation in Flanders.
+A joint study conducted by ING, Realo and CFP Green Buildings offers illuminating insight into the financial benefits of sustainable renovation in Belgium.
 This research focused specifically on whether it is cost-effective to upgrade a home from label F to label D or A, and what the financial implications are.

 Two online tools were used as the basis for the survey.
 On the one hand, the Sustainable Buildings Guide, developed by CFP Green Buildings in collaboration with ING, played a crucial role.
 The tool, available to all ING customers in Belgium, enables users to get started on making their homes more sustainable with minimal knowledge of sustainability.
 Through minimal data entry, users gain insight into their current Energy Performance Certificate (EPC) and what steps are needed to get to label D or A.